100% of 2019 Conference Attendees were Satisfied with their Experience

 Register early and receive a discount.
 Early bird registration is $499 and expires in early March.
 Regular Conference Registration cost is $600.
 The registration includes breakfast, lunch, and dinner on Friday and Saturday, as well as all conference materials.
 The registration fee does not include lodging.
 In case of cancellations, please note that $200 of the registration fee per person is non-refundable.

 Each year Play Like a Champion partners with local hotels to provide a block of rooms with a special rate for those attending the Leadership Conference.
 A list of hotels and rates for next summer's conference will be published here in early 2024.

 Residence Hall Housing On-Campus

 Lodging is available on Notre Dame’s campus in a Residence Hall.
-The Final Date to reserve a room on campus is May 31.
-The cost for a single occupancy room is $70.00 per night.
-You can reserve a dormitory-style room on the campus during the registration process or you can contact the Play Like a Champion Today office at email@example.com or 574-250-6424.
+The cost for a single occupancy room in 2023 was $70.00 per night, though this rate is subject to change based on university pricing.
+You can reserve a dormitory-style room on the campus during the registration process or you can contact the Play Like a Champion Today office at firstname.lastname@example.org or 574-250-6424.
 You can also request a double occupancy room through our office for a less expensive rate per person.

 Conference attendees residing on campus in a residence hall should be aware that the dorms have communal bathrooms.
 Restrooms and showers are available on each floor and designated “Male” or “Female.”
 Residence hall guests will be provided sheets, blanket, towel and soap.
 Guests should bring a bathrobe, shower shoes, alarm clock, toiletries and extra towels.
 All conference attendees staying in a residence hall may check in after 4:00 on their arrival date.
 If arriving on the morning of the conference or the morning of the retreat, luggage will be held at the conference (or retreat) registration desk.
 For attendees residing on campus, parking will be designated by the hall manager in the assigned residence hall.